Should I Sell or Rent My House?

 Renting out your existing house is also an option if you need to move away from your home temporarily, but do not wish to sell up.
 If you find yourself living elsewhere for work purposes for example, whether that’s for 6 months, a year or even slightly longer, but don’t want to say goodbye to your home, becoming a landlord can be a handy solution.

-Can I rent out my home?
+Can I rent my house out?

 Even if renting out your current home is an attractive option, you’ll need to consider if it’s actually feasible first.
 Do you have enough money for two mortgages?
 And are you eligible to let your property out?
+These are both questions you’ll need to answer before you can consider the idea.

 Does renting my home out make financial sense?